ukandrewc/WebView2.Winforms.JSHelper/README.md

 	Web.CoreWebView2.ExecuteScriptResourceSync("Script\test.js")
 End Sub
 ```
-When in debug, this will load the script from the named __relative_path__ in release it will load it from the resource with the same name or minified version, if there is one.
+When in debug, this will load the script from the named __relative_path__.
+In release, it will load the resource with the same name or minified version, if there is one.

 # Debugging
 When the DevTools window is open, adding the command __debugger__, to you script will pause the script at that line.
 You can then inspect and set other breakpoints in your script.